Friday the 13th (2009 film): Theatrical

 A teaser trailer of the film debuted at the 2008 Scream Awards held in October and was later released online.
 In December, the film's theatrical trailer was released along with the theatrical poster.
 On Friday, February 13, 2009, Friday the 13th was released in 3,105 theaters in North America.
+It was theatrically released by New Line Cinema in the United States and Canada and by Paramount Pictures in remaining worldwide territories.
 The 2009 film was given the widest release of any Friday the 13th film, including the crossover film with A Nightmare on Elm Street.
 It was released in nearly three times as many theaters as the original 1980 film and exceeded Freddy vs. Jason by 91 theaters.
 Friday the 13th was also released in 2,100 theaters in 28 markets outside North America.

 Home media

 The film was released on DVD, Blu-ray, and Apple TV on June 16, 2009.
 The DVD and Blu-ray releases contain the theatrical release and an extended cut of the film.
-The film was re-released on September 13, 2013 for Friday the 13th: The Complete Collection, a box set featuring all twelve films in the franchise, then again on October 13, 2020, for Shout!
+It grossed $10.9 million in home sales.
+The film was re-released on September 13, 2013, for Friday the 13th: The Complete Collection, a box set featuring all twelve films in the franchise, then again on October 13, 2020, for Shout!
 Factory's "Special Edition" collection.
+Arrow Video released a limited edition 4K Blu-ray on September 24, 2024, that featured 4K remasters for both the theatrical and extended cuts.